Multisections of higher-dimensional manifolds: Multisections

 \section{Multisections}

-We call \emph{$1$--handlebody} (or abusively {\em handlebody}) a manifold that is diffeomorphic to a boundary connected sum of $k$ copies of $S^1\times D^n$ for some $k\geq0$, $n>0$.
-Equivalently, this is a compact connected orientable manifold which admits a Morse function (constant on the boundary and achieving its maximum there) with only critical points of index $0$ and $1$.
+We call a \emph{$1$--handlebody} (or simply {\em handlebody}) a compact connected orientable smooth manifold that can be constructed using only $0$-- and $1$--handles, {\em ie} which admits a Morse function (constant on the boundary and attaining its maximum there) with only critical points of index $0$ and $1$.
+Equivalently, this is a manifold which is diffeomorphic to a boundary connected sum of $k$ copies of $S^1\times D^n$ for some $k\geq0$, $n>1$.
 The number $k$ is called the \emph{genus} of the $1$--handlebody.

+\begin{definition} For $n\geq2$, an \textit{$n$--section of genus $g$} of a closed smooth $(n+1)$--manifold $W$ is a decomposition $W=\cup_{i=1}^n W_i$ satisfying the following conditions, where, for $I$ a non-empty subset of $\{1,\dots,n\}$, we set $W_I=\cap_{i\in I}W_i$: \begin{itemize} \item $W_I$ is a submanifold with corners whose codimension--$k$ stratum is the union of $\mathrm{Int}(W_J)$ for $J$ containing $I$ such that $|J|=|I|+k$, \item $W_{\{1,\dots,n\}}$ is diffeomorphic to a closed orientable genus--$g$ surface, \item for $I\neq \{1,\dots,n\}$, after smoothing the corners, $W_I$ is diffeomorphic to a $1$--handlebody of dimension $n+2-|I|$. \end{itemize} The {\em $k$--spine} of the $n$--section is the union $\cup_{|I|=n-k+2}W_I$ of its $k$--dimensional pieces.
+An $n$--section of $W$ will typically be denoted by a single letter $\mathcal M$.
+We call \emph{multisection} an $n$--section for some~$n$.
+The \emph{multisection genus} of a closed manifold $W$ is the minimal $g$ among all multisections of~$W$. \end{definition}

+A $2$--section of a $3$--manifold is a \emph{Heegaard splitting} and a $3$--section of a $4$--manifold is a \emph{trisection} in the sense of Gay--Kirby \cite{GayKirby}.
+A schematic of a $4$--section (or {\em quadrisection}) is represented in Figure~\ref{fig:quadrisection}.